 6. The legitimacy of occupation authority: beyond just war theory

-N. P. Adams is Assistant Professor of Philosophy at the University of Virginia, USA.
+N. P. Adams is Assistant Professor of Philosophy at the University of Virginia, Charlottesville, USA.

-Antoinette Scherz is Postdoctoral Research Fellow at PluriCourts, University of Oslo, Norway.
+Antoinette Scherz is Postdoctoral Research Fellow at PluriCourts at the University of Oslo, Norway.

-Cord Schmelzle is Postdoctoral Research Fellow and Principal Investigator at the Research Institute Social Cohesion, Goethe University Frankfurt, Germany.
+Cord Schmelzle is a Postdoctoral Research Fellow and Principal Investigator at the Research Institute Social Cohesion at Goethe University Frankfurt, Germany.